MintForever/Machine-Learning-Assignments/README.md

 topics: Regression, Classification, Optimization, Supervised Learning, Unsupervised Learning, etc

-This repository contains all four coding assignments and three codeathon competitions I have done in a high-level Machine Learning Course in Spring 2020.
+This repository contains all four coding assignments and all three codeathon competitions I have done in a high-level Machine Learning Course at the University of Virginia.